cosmin-bianu/heart-pal-reader-module/README.md

 # Heart Pal - Data Reading

 This is the module for reading the data from the prototype.
-This is part of the Heart Pal project.

 ## Getting Started